zigster64/zts/README.md

 This will throw a compile error saying that there is no section labelled `other` in the template.

+If the template gets modified - say change the label `.foo` to `.fooz` in the text file ... then that will also cause a compile error in the Zig code, saying that "foo" doesnt exist in the template anymore.

+If the template changes again, say ... change the `.foo` contents to `I like {d}` ... then this will also cause a compile error in the Zig code, saying that the string parameter "daytime" does not match format "{d}" in the template.

+There is no great magic here, its just the power of Zig comptime, as it is actively parsing the text templates at compile time, and using the built in Zig `print` formatting which also evaluates at compile time.

 ## ZTS runtime / non-comptime helper functions

 If you want to pass data through template segments using the built in Zig `print` functions on the writer, then everything must be comptime.